ndbroadbent/reddit_username_finder/README.md

 # Reddit Username Finder

-There's only a few 3 letter usernames (a-z) left.
+There's only a few 3 letter usernames (a-z) left on Reddit.
 You can use this Ruby script to find them.

 ![console output](http://i.imgur.com/MrKfLqm.png)